Wamy-Dev/Mazi/README.md

 # Website = [Mazi.pw](https://mazi.pw)

 Here you can link your accounts so you can use the Mazi Bot.
 Accounts are required to use the Mazi bot.
-You may get an alert from Plex when linking about a "security alert", and it will show the server IP, this will be fixed eventually, but do not worry about it.
+You may get an alert from Plex when linking about a "security alert", and it will show the server IP, this will be fixed eventually.

 # How does this work?
 1. First sign up for an account at [Mazi.pw](https://mazi.pw/user).